zeropointnine/tts-audiobook-tool/README.md

 Inference can take some time, depending on the length of the source text.
 Audio rendering speed is about 30% of realtime on my development system with a Ryzen 7700x and 3080Ti, so be forewarned.

-If you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and press [A] to re-render.
+If you don't like the rendition of certain voice lines, you can selectively delete generated audio files from the working project directory, and press [A] to make it re-render.

 # Todos